-Spain’s luxury paradores hotels are dispersed across the country, from Northern Spain and the Basque Country to Andalusia and Catalonia.
+Spain’s luxury paradores hotels are dispersed across the country, from Northern Spain and the Basque Country to Andalusia, the Costa del Sol and Catalonia.
 Paradores hotels are classified into three main groups, namely ‘esentia’ or historic hotels, ‘civia’ or urban hotels and ‘naturia’ or hotels close to the coast or nature.
 Though the history of some paradores dates back to the 8th century, they boast modern amenities, high quality technology and excellent service and are all under the care of the Spanish government.

 Paradores in Spain: different types at a glance